Kingxukai/linux/Documentation/core-api/genericirq.rst

 handle_percpu_irq provides a generic implementation for per CPU interrupts.

-Per CPU interrupts are only available on SMP and the handler provides a simplified version without locking.
+Per CPU interrupts are only available on SMP and the woke handler provides a simplified version without locking.

 The following control flow is implemented (simplified excerpt)::